PawseySC/maali/README.md

 ./maali -t maali -v 1.0b1
 ```

-##  Maali instructions
-Maali is used to automate the make/cmake builds and the creation of environment modules.
-The build scripts are called by maali to configure, compile and install software for HPC systems.
-Maali is the result of efforts led by Chris Bording, Christopher Harris and  David Schibeci

 Some assumptions made with maali one is that you are setting up a hierachral module
 environment.
 This requires that you add in some cases set additional environment
 variables the COMPILER and COMPILER_VER are used throughout for defined the install
 path for most applications the major execption is python.

 for example in the gnu compiler module we define